Viewport Shading¶

 Tip

-Since it might be difficult to control the look of the viewport compositor due to changes in the aspect ratio, pan, and zoom of the viewport, one can limit the compositing space to the camera region by changing to Camera View and setting Passepartout to 1, that is, make the areas outside of the camera view completely opaque.
+Since it might be difficult to control the look of the viewport compositor due to changes in the aspect ratio, pan, and zoom of the viewport, one can limit the compositing space to the camera region by changing to Camera View, which should make the results better match the final render.

 Render the 3D Viewport using the scene’s Render Engine, for interactive rendering.
 This gives you a preview of the final result, including scene lighting effects.